There’s far more than just one tip here. Try out a bunch of them and see which one you think is No. 1!

 Best time to exercise for better sleep

 While exercising regularly can improve your overall health and sleep quality, it has to be done at the right time of the day.
-Exercising too close to bedtime can actually have the opposite effect on your sleep patterns by increasing your heart rate and stimulating your mind.
+Exercising too close to bedtime can have the opposite effect on your sleep patterns by increasing your heart rate and stimulating your mind.

 The best time of day to exercise for better sleep is in the morning or early afternoon.
 This allows ample time for your body temperature and hormone levels to return to normal before bedtime.
 If exercising earlier in the day isn’t possible due to work or other obligations, aim for a workout at least three hours before bed.